andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/03-environmental-injuries.md

 - Use auto‑injector into outer thigh (through clothing if needed).
 Hold 3–10 seconds (per device); massage briefly.
 - Call EMS.
 If symptoms persist, a second dose may be needed after 5–15 minutes.

+📝 Note: Typical auto‑injector dosing is 0.15 mg for children under ~30 kg (66 lb) and 0.3 mg for larger children and adults.
+Carry two if possible and protect from heat/cold per label.

 ## Hypothermia
 Early: Shivering, fumbling, mild confusion.
 Moderate/severe: Shivering stops, slurred speech, drowsy, slow pulse.